misan7/caregivers-app/README.md

 This repository contains a `Full Stack` project using **JavaScript**, **AngularJS**, **NodeJS**, **ES2015**, **ExpressJS**, **MongoDB**, **Bootstrap**, **jQuery**, **HTML5**, **CSS3**.
 The main purpose of this app is helping users to find a caregiver adapted to their specific needs.

+`npm start` to install bower and npm packages.

 This project responds to localhost:3000/

 You have to create a file `.env` and type the environment vars to do a correct connection: